counterbeing/homepage/hugo_tech_blog/content/bits/proving-the-monty-hall-problem/index.md

 ### Code to Prove It

-Here we run the experiment 10k times to show what the odds really are.
+Here we run the experiment a million times to show what the odds really are.

 ```ruby
 def gameshow(switch)